 Scheduling for inhomogeneous tasks

-The SW-G is pleasingly parallel application, but the pairwise SW-G computations are inhomogeneous in CPU time.
-That splitting all the SW-G blocks into partitions with even number of blocks still has the workload balance issue when processing those partitions on homogeneous computational resources.
-There are two approaches to solve or alleviate this issue.
+The SW-G is pleasingly parallel application, but pairwise SW-G computations are inhomogeneous in CPU time.
+That task of splitting all SW-G blocks into partitions with even number of blocks still has the workload balance issue when processing those partitions on homogeneous computational resources.
+We adopt two approaches to address this issue.

-One approach for this issue is to construct SW-G blocks input data by randomly selecting sequences.
-To verify this strategy, we manually generate a set of gene sequences with a given mean sequence length (400) with varying standard deviations following a normal distribution of the sequence lengths.
-We constructed the SW-G blocks input data by randomly selecting sequences from above data set as well as by selecting in a sorted order based on the sequence length.
-As it shown in Fig 3, the randomly distributed can deliver a better performance than skew distributed input data [1].
+One approach is to construct SW-G blocks of input data by randomly selecting sequences.
+To verify this strategy, we manually generate a set of gene sequences with a given mean sequence length (400) with a variety of standard deviations following a normal distribution of the sequence lengths.
+We construct the SW-G blocks input data by randomly selecting sequences from above data set as well as by selecting in a sorted order based on the sequence length.
+As shown in Fig 3, the randomly distributed input data can deliver a better performance than skew distributed one [1].
 Note: there is a small performance increase of randomized distributed data when standard deviation increases from 0 to 150 which are due to nature randomness of SW-G program.

 Fig. 3 Performance Comparison for Skewed Distributed and Randomized Distributed Data

 The above approach in Fig 3 requires additional work from developer side.
 Another approach for this issue is to split the skewed distributed input data into many finer granularity tasks.
-To verify this, we constructed a set of gene sequence with a given mean sequence length (400) with varying standard deviations (50, 150, 250) and run these SW-G data set on TEMPEST with different number of partitions.
+To verify this, we constructed a set of gene sequence with a given mean sequence length (400) with varying standard deviations (50, 150, 250) and run these SW-G data set on our TEMPEST cluster with different number of partitions.
 As it shows in Fig 4, as the number of partitions increase the overall job turnaround time decrease for the three skewed distributed input data set.
 This is because the finer granularity tasks can achieve better workload balance among nodes by keeping dispatching available tasks to idle resources.
 However, when the number of partitions keeps increasing, the scheduling cost becomes the dominant factor on overall performance.

 Fig 4.
 Performance Comparison for Skewed Distributed Data with Different Task Granularity.